-Per Senate Bill 1 of the 82nd Texas Legislative Session, the Texas Department of Rural Affairs' duties were transferred to the Texas Department of Agriculture effective October 1, 2011.
-The Texas Community Development Block Grant Program has had a good working relationship with HUD, State program committees, State agencies, federal funding partners, local communities, Councils of Governments (COGs), public and private sector, and others involved in the CDBG program.
+TDA maintains successful partnerships with HUD, state agencies, state program committees, federal funding partners, local communities, councils of governments (COGs), public and private sectors, and others involved in the CDBG program.
 Through public hearings, application workshops, technical assistance visits, monitoring visits, interagency work groups, and general communications, it has worked to keep the public aware of program modifications and changes.

 TDA works with a variety of other programs through several interagency workgroups.
-As of October 1, 2011, TDA will have an Office of Rural Affairs which will coordinate the Texas Rural Health and Economic Development Advisory Council.
-This Council will establish the Rural Health Task Force.
-Workgroups focusing on State and federal funding coordination Statewide and in the colonias include the Texas Water Development Board (TWDB), the Secretary of State's Office, the U.S. Department of Agriculture's Rural Development division, the North American Development Bank & Border Environment Cooperation Commission, the Comptroller's Office, the Attorney General's Office, the Texas Commission on Environmental Quality (TCEQ), the U.S. Army Corps of Engineers, and TDHCA.
-Further, the division and TCEQ is currently working on a process in which TCEQ field representatives help verify new service to Texas CDBG Program project beneficiaries when first-time water, wastewater and waste disposal is funded.
+Workgroups focusing on State and federal funding coordination Statewide and in the colonias include the Texas Water Development Board (TWDB), the Secretary of State's Office, the U.S. Department of Agriculture's Rural Development division, the North American Development Bank and Border Environment Cooperation Commission, the Comptroller's Office, the Attorney General's Office, the Texas Commission on Environmental Quality (TCEQ), Housing and Health Services Coordination Council, Texas Water Infrastructure Coordination Committee, and TDHCA.
+Further, TDA and TCEQ are currently working on a process in which TCEQ field representatives help verify new service to Texas CDBG Program project beneficiaries when first-time water, wastewater and waste disposal is funded.

-The Texas Department of State Health Services contracts with eight Administrative Agencies across the State to provide administrative support in implementing the State's HOPWA formula program.
+The Texas Department of State Health Services contracts with seven Administrative Agencies across the State to provide administrative support in implementing the State's HOPWA formula program.
 One of the Administrative Agencies' responsibilities is to work with HIV Planning Councils in the major metropolitan areas of the State and with other organizations and stakeholders outside the major metropolitan areas to develop comprehensive HIV Services Plans and needs assessments.
-In both the major metropolitan and other areas of the State, HIV Services Plans and needs assessments are developed through consultation with clients and other stakeholders through interviews, focus groups, and public hearings.
-Administrative Agencies must communicate with stakeholders through dissemination of written copies of services plans, posting of the plans on the Internet, town hall meetings, and advisory groups.
+In both the major metropolitan and other areas of the State, HIV Services Plans and needs assessments are developed through consultation with clients and other stakeholders.
 Administrative Agencies are also required to evaluate the effectiveness of the services plans in meeting the plans' stated goals and identified needs and to periodically assess the need for reallocation of resources to assure the efficient and appropriate expenditure of funds.